ccoenraets/forcejs/README.md

 1. In the `app` directory, create a file named `app.js`:

     ```
-    import OAuth from 'forcejs/oauth'; // or import { oauth } from 'forcejs'
+    import OAuth from 'forcejs/oauth'; // or import { OAuth } from 'forcejs'
     import Service from 'forcejs/data';

     let oauth = OAuth.createInstance();